wavyadri/JS-Projects/README.md

              Add counter.

 05/12 Completed v2 of LISTS > Shop List 2.0.
       While testing mobile responsive version, I discovered that I need to raise the threshold of max-width to 430px to account for the latest iphone 12 pro max.

+05/20 Completed FORMS > Form Validation.
+      Incorperated a variety of form inputs such as text, radio, select and submit to practice manipulating each with JS.
+Also practiced array methods such as forEach, map, join.